Azure-Samples/app-templates-microservices-integration/README.md

 Below are opportunities for enhancements.
 Pull requests are welcome:

 1. Restrict direct traffic to Container Apps, Azure Function, and APIM (e.g. using a VNet)
-2. Add WAF in front of the UI
+1. Use [Azure Application Gateway](https://learn.microsoft.com/en-us/azure/application-gateway/overview) to manage traffic to the Web Application.
+Application Gateway can be [integrated with Microsoft Defender for Cloud](https://learn.microsoft.com/en-us/azure/defender-for-cloud/partner-integration#integrated-azure-security-solutions) to prevent, detect, and respond to threats.
-3. Add throttling and caching policies to APIM APIs
+1. Add throttling and caching policies to APIM APIs
-4. Add subscriptions, products, and authentication scenarios
+1. Add subscriptions, products, and authentication scenarios
+1. Use [Azure App Configuration](https://learn.microsoft.com/en-us/azure/azure-app-configuration/overview) and [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/overview) for configuration and secret management

 ## Next steps